What you see: A potato with a hollow, brown-tinged center.

 I find much intrigue in this potato.
 First, there’s the sense that a message is being conveyed—is that a letter “I” or an arrow, perhaps?
 Then, there’s the real, soul-stirring name for this tuber’s condition: hollow heart.

-While the name “hollow heart” makes me want to give the potato a big, mashy hug, there’s nothing that us potato lovers need to worry about here.
-This is a purely physical disorder, brought on by rapid growth after cold temperatures, moisture stress and possibly potassium deficiency.
-The potato just grew faster than its interior cells could keep up with, and so the cells pulled apart.
-They stuck to impressively straight lines likely because that was the path of least resistance, says Nora Olsen, Potato Specialist for the University of Idaho.
+While the name “hollow heart” makes me want to give the potato a big, mashy hug, there’s nothing that we potato lovers need to worry about here.
+This is a purely physical disorder, brought on by rapid growth after cold temperatures or moisture stress or possibly potassium deficiency.
+The potato just grew faster than its innermost tissue could keep up with, and so the cells pulled apart.
+They stuck to impressively straight lines likely because that was the path of least resistance, says Nora Olsen, a potato specialist for the University of Idaho.

-The brown color is the result of oxidation, just as you’d find on any potatoes left exposed to air; it does not indicate that the potato is rotting.
-As long as you don’t see any point of entry on the outside, you can be sure that there are no creatures inhabiting this little cavern in your tater.
+The brown color is the result of oxidation, just as you’d find on any raw potatoes (or sliced apples or mushrooms or loads of other foods) left exposed to air; it does not indicate that the potato is rotting.
+As long as you don’t see any point of entry on the outside, you don’t need to worry that the little cavern in your tater is someone’s home.

 It turns out that the gap the middle of the potato does carry a message after all.
 Olsen says its proximity to either the stem or the bud end of the potato signals when in the growing season the hollow heart appeared.